-HCV assessments conducted as part of integrated HCV-HCS assessments, should follow the HCVRN procedures, using HCVRN ALS approved assessors for HCV assessments for new plantings, in line with the current version of the Common Guidance on HCV Identification provided by the HCVRN or national HCV toolkits.
+Criterion (new) Guidance 7.12 For Indicator 7.12.2 HCV assessments conducted as part of integrated HCV-HCS assessments should follow the HCVRN procedures, using HCVRN ALS approved assessors for HCV assessments for new plantings, in line with the current version of the Common Guidance on HCV Identification provided by the HCVRN or national HCV toolkits.

-NIs of the globally-applicable HCV definitions may be used to assist with implementation of the HCVA.
-The globallyapplicable HCV definitions provided in the Common Guidance take precedence in any cases where a conflict is perceived with a NI.

 Where landscape level HCV and/or HCS maps have been developed, these should be taken into account in project planning, whether or not such maps form part of government land use plans.
 Further guidance for implementation of 'wider landscape-level considerations' and other natural ecosystems will be developed by the BHCV WG.
 This will include reference to Key Biodiversity Areas (KBAs), which are identified under a Global Standard (IUCN 2016) and should be identified through an HCV assessment.

-Refer to relevant guidance documents on RSPO and HCVRN websites.
+For Indicator 7.12.4 Refer to relevant guidance documents on RSPO and HCVRN websites.
 The integrated management plan should be developed in collaboration with other stakeholders active in that landscape before and during the project implementation.
 It should be adaptive to changes in HCVs.
 Evidence of attempted collaboration efforts should be documented and available.
 Such collaborative plans and areas should include but are not limited to:

-- Identifying, protecting and/or enhancing forest connectivity important for biodiversity, ecosystem services, or watershed protection - Minimising hydrological impacts to the landscape related to or arising from drainage systems and access roads or canals linked to the plantation

-- Ensuring that any legal requirements relating to the protection of species or habitats are met - Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created - Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, and steep slopes - Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment - Developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by elephants).

-Decisions will be made in consultation with the affected communities.
+Criterion (new) Guidance 7.12 (Continued) Identifying, protecting and/or enhancing forest connectivity important for biodiversity, ecosystem services, or watershed protection Minimising hydrological impacts to the landscape related to or arising from drainage systems and access roads or canals linked to the plantation Ensuring that any legal requirements relating to the protection of species or habitats are met Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, steep slopes Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment Developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by elephants).
+For Indicator 7.12.5 Decisions will be made in consultation with the affected communities.
 Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihoods resulting from proposed operations, should be identified in consultation with the communities and incorporated into HCV and HCS assessments and management plans.
 The unit of certification should consider a variety of land management and tenure options to secure HCV management areas in ways that also secure local peoples' rights and livelihoods.
 Some areas are best allocated to community management and secured through customary or legal tenures; in other cases, co-management options may be considered.

-Where communities are asked to relinquish rights so that HCVs can be protected or enhanced by the companies or state agencies, then great care needs to be taken to ensure that communities retain access to adequate land and resources to secure their basic needs; all such relinquishment of rights must be subjected to their FPIC.
+Where communities are asked to relinquish rights so that HCVs can be protected or enhanced by the companies or state agencies, then great care needs to be taken to ensure that communities retain access to adequate land and resources to secure their basic needs; all such relinquishment of rights must be subjected to their free, prior and informed consent.

+Criterion (new) Guidance

+7.12 (Continued) For Indicator 7.12.7

 Refer to HCVRN Common Guidance for HCV Management and Monitoring document